microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplication.md

 ### -ErrorUrl

-The Error URL of this application
+The Error URL of this application.

 ```yaml
 Type: System.String